Reverse Stable Diffusion: What prompt was used to generate this image?: Method

 \textbf{Main objective.} Our goal is to understand the generative process of text-to-image diffusion models.
 In particular, we choose one of the most representative diffusion models to date, namely Stable Diffusion \citep{rombach-CVPR-2022}.
 We argue that reversing the process, performing image-to-text generation, plays an important role in this regard.
 However, we do not focus on generating natural language descriptions of images.
 Instead, we concentrate on training models to predict embedding vectors as similar as possible to the actual embeddings obtained by applying a sentence transformer \citep{Reimers-EMNLP-2019} on the original prompts.
-We solve this indirect task to avoid the use of the problematic text evaluation measures \citep{Callison-Burch-EACL-2006} commonly employed in image captioning, such as BLEU \citep{Papineni-ACL-2002}.
-Therefore, we map generated images to vectors that reside in the embedding space of a sentence transformer \citep{Reimers-EMNLP-2019}, which correspond to the actual prompts.
+This task holds comparable significance to predicting the original text, as recent studies \citep{morris-arxiv-2023} have demonstrated that embeddings from state-of-the-art text encoders can be almost entirely converted back into the original text.
+Furthermore, this indirect task avoids the use of the problematic text evaluation measures \citep{Callison-Burch-EACL-2006} commonly employed in image captioning, such as BLEU \citep{Papineni-ACL-2002}.
+Therefore, we map generated images to vectors that reside in the embedding space of a sentence transformer \citep{Reimers-EMNLP-2019}, which correspond to the actual prompts. \citet{Chen-ACL-2023} found that BERT-style encoders are better than CLIP-style encoders, when it comes to encoding text.
+We thus consider that the sentence BERT encoder generates more representative target embeddings for our task.
 Formally, let $(x_i, y_i)_{i=1}^{n}$ denote a set of $n$ training image and prompt pairs.
 Let $f_\theta$ and $s$ be a prompt generation model and a sentence transformer, respectively.
 Then, the main objective is to minimize the following loss:

 where $\theta$ represents the learnable parameters of the model.

 \textbf{Multi-label vocabulary classification.} Although the objective defined in Eq.~(\ref{eq_task}) maximizes the cosine similarity between the output and the target embedding, the training process does not directly exploit the prompt content in this setting.
 Therefore, we introduce an additional classification task, in which the model has to analyze the generated input image and determine if each word in a predefined vocabulary is present or not in the original prompt used to generate the image.
 We select the most frequent adjectives, nouns and verbs as elements of the vocabulary.
 Formally, we create a vocabulary $V=\{t_1, \dots, t_m\}$ and, for each training prompt $y_i$, we build a binary vector $l_i = \left( l_{i1}, \dots, l_{im}\right)$ as follows: